dcollien/Capturevate/README.md

 Options
 --------
-- host: specifies the host of the logging server, defaults to 'http://127.0.0.1'
+- url: specifies the host of the logging server, defaults to 'http://127.0.0.1/'
-- port: specifies the port of the logging server, defaults to 8088
 - data: an {object} containing extra data to send with the recorded behaviours.
 It is expected that the 'user' key will contain a user ID (otherwise '?' is used)
 - recorders: an {object} whose values are functions which take a data object as an argument.
 These recorder functions will be initialised with the capturevate plugin and can be used to add to the data which is sent to the logger.
 - enabled: an {object} whose values are either true or false, defining which default recorders are activated.
 Un-listed recorders are activated by default, e.g. the following will enable all default recorders except mouseDistance: